-You probably won’t require the assistance of our property conveyancing solicitors until you have found your perfect home, and your offer has been accepted by the sellers.
+You probably won’t require the assistance of our property conveyancing solicitors until you have found your perfect home, and the sellers have accepted your offer.

 #1 Always take a friend or family member along for the ride

-You may be buying alone, or you may be buying a property with a friend, family member or partner.
-Whoever you are buying with, it can be easy to become over excited and focus on where your dressing table will be placed, and what colour scheme your kitchen will be, forgetting the important things.
-Who can blame you, a property purchase can be an extremely exciting time, which is why our Property Conveyancing Solicitors are on hand to guide you through the legalities, so you can enjoy the process of acquiring your new home.
-So, whilst you may be the biggest property expert in Lancaster (with the exception of our Property Conveyancing Solicitors, of course), a second pair of eyes will never go amiss when viewing.
+You may be buying alone, or buying a property with a friend, family member or partner.
+Whoever you are buying with, it can be easy to become over-excited and focus on where your dressing table will be placed, and what colour scheme your kitchen will be, forgetting the important things.
+Who can blame you?
+A property purchase can be an extremely exciting time, which is why our Property Conveyancing Solicitors are on hand to guide you through the legalities, so you can enjoy the process of acquiring your new home.
+So, whilst you may be the biggest property expert in Lancaster (except for of our Property Conveyancing Solicitors, of course), a second pair of eyes will never go amiss when viewing.

 It may just be a helpful eye to confirm that, low and behold, everything looks good, or it may be the useful voice of your parent, pointing out a potential issue with your new possible home.
 The second opinion will prove invaluable further down the line.

 Another benefit of having that all-knowing second opinion is that you may have ‘property goggles’ when looking around; you might instantly fall in love and not notice some potential issues with the property.
 Like the common alcohol-related term, you may be wearing goggles.

 #2 Have your viewing at a time when you are most likely to be at home

 If you are a shift worker whose pattern changes every week, this may not be as easy for you.
 However, if you can try and view the property at the time of day you are usually at home, or when you would normally expect to spend a prolonged amount of time there, you will get a better feel for what your new potential home will be like.